 React is one of the most powerful front-end libraries available.
 It combines rendering logic with other facets of UI logic, which makes it straightforward and efficient to use.
 It works on the idea that markup and logic can be grouped together into sections, which we call components, based on goals or specific concerns.

 React is only concerned with state management and rendering to the DOM.
 Because they are only concerned with user interfaces and not being an entire application library, when creating React apps, it is necessary to use other tools for certain functionalities.
 An example would be using Node.js as a server environment.

 React is fast and scalable, which is ideal for applications that need to run in real time.
 It uses a Virtual DOM and an efficient diff algorithm to optimize speed, because it minimizes recalculations that have to be run on the real DOM.
 React also supports server-side rendering (SSR), which is faster than rendering on the client side or in the browser.
 Its component-based structure allows developers to easily build onto and maintain their applications.

 What do you need to use React component libraries?

 Basic knowledge of all of the above will make it easier to understand and use React successfully.

-In essence, Components are like using bricks to build a structure.
+In essence, React components are like using bricks to build a structure.
 Sure, you could make your own bricks by hand from clay, but it is much simpler and more efficient to use ones that have already been made in a factory.
-That’s like the difference between using React components or writing the code for your UI from scratch.
+That’s like the difference between using React component libraries or writing the code for your UI from scratch.